Engineering 100-950

 Starting the project

-- Project should appear in the “Project” taskbar on the left
+- Your project should now appear on the left

 Using key shortcuts